gkpln3/VPNSniffer/README.md

 Transfer the client's configuration file to the target device.

 Connect to the VPN server from the target device (search for OpenVPN on the Appstore).

-Open wireshark and start sniffing
+Open wireshark and start sniffing.
 ```
 ./wireshark.sh
 ```